 Day 2 – Friday 14 May - Dubrovnik

-This evening is at leisure.
+This evening is free to enjoy at your own pace.

 Day 3 – Saturday 15 May - Embarkation